-Welcome to What’s the Plan, Stan?, a free resource to support schools, teachers and students to develop the knowledge and skills to prepare for emergency events.
+What’s the Plan, Stan? is a free resource to support schools, teachers and students develop the knowledge and skills to prepare for emergency events.

-The I.M.P.A.C.T.S.
-Team are a group of young superheroes, just like you.
+The IMPACTS Team are a group of young superheroes, just like you.
 They are prepared in case an emergency comes that involves you, your whānau and your whole community.
 Kids like you can and do make a difference.
-So, join the I.M.P.A.C.T.S.
-Team — and be prepared for whatever comes your way.Meet the I.M.P.A.C.T.S Team
+So, join the IMPACTS Team — and be prepared for whatever comes your way.Learn about the IMPACTS Team

 At years 1–4, students will be able to:

-These learning experiences are designed to be adapted to your local area and school curriculum.
-Although you can follow them in a sequential order, the aim is for the learning to be student led, so the resource is designed to allow flexibility.
+These learning experiences can be adapted to your local area and school curriculum.
+The aim is for the learning to be student-led, so the resource is designed to allow flexibility.

-What's the Plan Stan? is brought to you by the Ministry of Civil Defence & Emergency Management with support from the Earthquake Commission (EQC).
+What's the Plan Stan? is brought to you by the National Emergency Management Agency with support from the Earthquake Commission (EQC).

 The Earthquake Commission (EQC) helps New Zealanders to prepare their homes and property for natural disasters and to rebuild lives afterwards.

 EQC provides insurance for damage to residential property that results from volcanoes, natural landslips, hydrothermal activity and tsunami, as well as earthquakes.
 It administers the Natural Disaster Fund and obtains reinsurance, and it funds research and education on natural disasters and ways to reduce their impact.